What is the National Student Drama Festival?

 National Student Drama Festival (NSDF) is a theatre festival for young people.
 They don’t have to be in full-time education.
 We welcome anyone aged between 16 & 25 to attend the Festival.
 If anyone is older than 25 and a mature student (in part or full time education), then they can get involved too.

-The 2019 Festival will take place from the 13 to 19 April.
-The Festival will take place in venues across Leicester City.
+The 2020 Festival will take place from the 5 to 10 April in venues across Leicester City.

 what happens at the festival?